kkuhn317/SpaghettiKart/docs/custom-audio.md

     }
 }
 ```
 The json file are optional.
 The unit of `start` and `end` is in pcm frames.
 You can use a tool like Audacity to find the correct values (it's call samples in Audacity).
-All properties avaible are:
+All properties available are:
 ```json
 {
     "name": "Name",